 API and Integration

 Going API first is the most robust way to build a scalable product but it wasn’t where Niice started.
-In the early days, the app was very tightly coupled with the interface on the same server as the backend along with multiple others.
-This affected performance, scalability, and our ability to move faster and develop quicker.
+In the early days the app was very tightly coupled with the interface on the same server as the backend along with multiple others.
+This effected performance, scalability, and our ability to move faster and develop quicker.
 We had to stage our API builds according to capacity and budget to keep the business moving forward while we were gradually moving over to a solely API-based product.

 Integrating with Slack allowed Niice to seamlessly slip into existing workflows of creative teams.
 On-boarding a team internally to a new tool is incredibly challenging, the Slack integration was a small helping hand we were able to provide at very little development cost.